Microsoft Plus!: Microsoft Plus! 98

 As the sequel to the original suite of enhancements to Windows, Plus!
-98 included eighteen new desktop themes (Some were based on popular comics such as FoxTrot and Garfield.), along with new programs and tools for Windows 98.
+98 included eighteen new desktop themes (some of which were based on popular comics such as FoxTrot and Garfield), along with new programs and tools for Windows 98.
 An "organic art" 3D screensaver rendered unique infinite 3D visual shapes.
 A Start Menu cleanup utility was added to Windows 98's Maintenance Wizard.
 A Cybermedia Non-Critical File Cleaner utility was integrated into Disk Cleanup.
 ZIP file integration with Windows Explorer was first introduced with this version under the name of "compressed folders".
 New games, such as Microsoft Golf 1998 Lite, Lose Your Marbles and the now popular Spider Solitaire were also part of Plus!
 98. A Deluxe CD Player with CDDB support and a basic "express" version of Picture It! were also included.
 Finally, Plus!
 98 came with McAfee VirusScan 3.0, along with a six-month supply of free updates.

 Some Plus!
 98 features such as compressed folders and the Spider Solitaire game were included in Windows Me and later Windows versions.
 The Deluxe CD Player was included with Windows 2000.
 Although Windows Me does not include all of the Plus!
 98 features and Plus!
 98 Setup is blocked by Windows Me as incompatible, it can be installed on Windows Me by copying the setup files to the local hard disk and renaming Setup.exe before running it.

+It is possible to use the Plus! for Windows 95, Plus! for Kids, and Plus!
+98 desktop themes on Windows 2000 and Windows XP, by copying PLUS!.DLL, THEMES.EXE, and Themes folder from the %ProgramFiles%\Plus! directory from an existing Windows 98/Me computer to a Windows 2000/XP computer.
+It is recommended to run the Desktop Themes control panel (THEMES.EXE) in Windows 98/Me compatibility mode, to avoid crashes.

+The screensaver .scr/.dll files are stored in %WINDIR%\system on Windows 98/Me, and can be copied over to %WINDIR%\system32 directory on Windows 2000/XP.

 Microsoft Plus!
 Game Pack: Cards & Puzzles

-This Plus! pack was released at the time of Windows Millennium Edition; however, it could also be installed on Windows 95-98 and 2000.
+This Plus! pack was released at the time of Windows Millennium Edition; however, it could also be installed on Windows 95-98, NT 4.0 and 2000.
 It included the Microsoft Entertainment Pack: The Puzzle Collection - a collection of 10 arcade games and Microsoft Bicycle Card Collection, another set of 12 card games (Hearts, Spades, Cribbage, Pinochle, Crazy 8's, Oh Hell!, Go Fish, Old Maid, Euchre, Gin Rummy, Schafkopf and Skat).
 A trial version of Microsoft Pandora's Box was also included.